Wayne Messam: 2020 presidential campaign

 In early 2019, some sources indicated that he was considering a bid for the Democratic presidential nomination in 2020, which he neither confirmed nor denied, stating that "all options will remain on the table."
 On March 13, 2019, he announced the formation of an exploratory committee for a potential run and formally announced his candidacy nine days later.

 His campaign received $43,531 in campaign donations in the first quarter of 2019.
 In April, he was accused of failing to pay his staff.
 On June 28, he told Fortune Magazine that lack of money had kept his campaign from receiving national attention.

 Messam's third quarter fundraising report initially declared that he had received only $5 in income, and had spent $0.
 Messam claimed that the low amounts were attributable to a "computer glitch."
 Messam later corrected these amounts to state that he had received $15,312 in income and spent $10,678 during the third quarter.
 His year-end quarterly reports showed that between the beginning of the fourth quarter and the end of his campaign, Messam received no money in contributions.

 Messam suspended his presidential campaign on November 20, 2019.
 He did not qualify for any Democratic debate and was not classified as a "major candidate" by outlets such as FiveThirtyEight.

 Electoral history

+All of the elections below were non-partisan.